Filing a Mesothelioma Claim in Wisconsin

 Wisconsin mesothelioma lawyers have recovered millions for mesothelioma victims in the state through legal settlements.

-This allows the lawsuit to come to a relatively quick conclusion, rather than going through a time-consuming — and risky — trial process.
+A settlement allows the lawsuit to come to a relatively quick conclusion, rather than going through a potentially time-consuming — and risky — trial process.

-Each state has its own statute of limitations, so it is important to get in touch with a Wisconsin mesothelioma lawyer right away.
+Each state sets limits on how long you have to file a claim, so it is important to get in touch with a Wisconsin mesothelioma lawyer right away.
+Schedule your free case review today.

 The state and federal governments regulate asbestos in Wisconsin.
-The Wisconsin Department of Health Services (DHS) administers rules for people conducting asbestos activities in the state.
+The Wisconsin Department of Health Services (DHS) supervises asbestos-related activities in the state.

 The following agencies administer other major asbestos regulations in Wisconsin: